In this age of digital revolution, there are multiple ways to make money as a musician!

 I am using several methods to make money from music but creating a website and share my knowledge is the way that fulfills me the most!

-I would say that the fastest way to make money, would be through Freelance websites such as Fiverr, Udemy, and Upwork.
+That the fastest way to make money would be through Freelance websites such as Fiverr, Udemy, and Upwork.

 So, whatever it is you decide to go for, don’t think it’s not possible not make money from your music skills but it IS possible!